anuket-project/anuket-specifications/doc/ref_model/chapters/chapter06.md

 ### 6.2.2 Hardware Acceleration Interfaces

 **Acceleration Interface Specifications**
-ETSI GS NFV-IFA 002 defines a technology and implementation independent virtual accelerator, the accelerator interface requirements and specifications that would allow a workload to leverage a Virtual Accelerator.
+ETSI GR NFV-IFA 002 [3] defines a technology and implementation independent virtual accelerator, the accelerator interface requirements and specifications that would allow a workload to leverage a Virtual Accelerator.
 The virtual accelerator is modeled on extensible para-virtualised devices (EDP).
-ETSI GS NFV-IFA 002 specifies the architectural model in Chapter 4 and the abstract interfaces for management, configuration, monitoring, and Data exchange in Chapter 7.
+ETSI GR NFV-IFA 002 [3] specifies the architectural model in Chapter 4 and the abstract interfaces for management, configuration, monitoring, and Data exchange in Chapter 7.

 ETSI ETSI (Ref: NFV IFA 019 v03101p) has defined a set of technology independent interfaces for acceleration resource life cycle management.
 These operations allow: allocation, release, and querying of acceleration resource, get and reset statistics, subscribe/unsubscribe (terminate) to fault notifications, notify (only used by NFVI), and get alarm information.